-At Victory Capital, our energy is focused on what matters most: helping our clients meet their investment goals.
+At Victory Capital, our energy is focused on what matters most: helping our clients and investors meet their investment goals.

-To support that mission, we’ve built an innovative, integrated multi-boutique platform that aims to put investment excellence first and deliver real solutions in all market environments.
+To support that mission, we’ve built an innovative, next generation business model that aims to put investment excellence first and deliver real solutions in all market environments.

 We’re proud of our progress and the industry is taking notice.
-In fact, Barron’s has named Victory Capital one of its 25 best fund families every year since 2014, and we have been recognized by eVestment over the last four years for our strong institutional brand awareness.
+In fact, Barron’s has named Victory Capital one of its 25 best fund families every year since 2014.

 A key differentiator for us is that each of our franchises maintains its own investment process and independent voice.
-This is a deliberate decision that ensures investment autonomy and unique thinking among our investment franchises and empowers them to spend 100% of their time doing what they do best: managing money and serving clients.
-We surround those franchises with what we consider to be a best-in-class business and client service platform that is centralized, but not standardized.
+This is a deliberate decision that ensures investment autonomy and unique thinking among our investment professionals and empowers them to spend 100% of their time doing what they do best: managing money and serving clients.
+We surround those franchises with what we consider to be a best-in-class centralized operations and distribution platform that is centralized, but not standardized.

 Our model provides a diversified suite of products across asset classes, investment return streams, product types and business channels.
-When it comes to developing new products, we make those decisions based on client needs and the expertise of our investment professionals.
+When it comes to developing new products, we make those decisions based on investor needs and the expertise of our investment professionals.

 Our clients, which include institutions, retirement plans, financial advisors, individuals, and 529 college savings plan account holders, choose to work with us because we’re a specialist money manager that values independent decision-making, and we’re client-focused.

 We take it seriously when our clients place their future in our hands.
-That’s why our current employees have personally invested over $100 million² in our investment products.
+That’s why our current employees have personally invested approximately $182 million² in our investment products.
 Moreover, our employees are material owners of our business.

-At Victory Capital we work hard, every day, to maintain the trust of our clients by pursuing investment excellence, delivering exceptional client service, and seeking better investment outcomes.
+At Victory Capital we work hard, every day, to maintain the trust of our clients and investors by pursuing investment excellence, delivering exceptional service, and seeking better investment outcomes.